The Voyage (roller coaster): Incident

 On June 4, 2021, a 47-year-old woman was found unresponsive when the train she was riding in returned to the station.
 She was taken to a nearby hospital where she later died.
 An autopsy later determined that the woman tore her right internal thoracic artery, likely due to the force of the roller coaster, causing a rapid loss of blood.
-The ride remained closed for the rest of the evening out of respect for the woman.
+The ride remained closed for the rest of the evening out of respect for the woman and her family.

 In popular culture

 The heavy metal band Fozzy rode The Voyage in the music video for their song "Sane", released on May 28, 2021.